-"If you form a business as an LLC, limited partnership, corporation or other separate legal entity, to open a bank account you will need the articles of incorporation that you filed with the state, if you are the sole owner," said Tiffany Wright, president of The Resourceful CEO, a financing advisory firm for small and midsize businesses, and project director at Cogent Analytics LLC.
+"If you form a business as an LLC, limited partnership, corporation or other separate legal entity, to open a bank account, you will need the articles of incorporation that you filed with the state if you are the sole owner," said Tiffany Wright, president of The Resourceful CEO, a financing advisory firm for small and midsize businesses, and project director at Cogent Analytics LLC.

 Rampenthal said that, regardless of business entity, banks will generally ask for your current business license to prove you are legally permitted to conduct business in your region.

 "This also ensures that your business is accountable for all actions taken – including around taxes and finances," he said.
 "Check with your state, county and local governments to determine if you need any licenses to operate your business."

 With any bank account, the opener is required to provide documents that prove their identity.
 A business bank account is no different.

 "These can include a government-issued picture ID such as a driver's license or passport," Rampenthal said.
 "This is used in order to corroborate the business owner is indeed the person who owns and/or runs the corresponding business."